-Finally, we would like to point out that Green and Morrison (2016: 16-17) analyse the interrogative determiner -geé the same way as they analyse plural suffixes (as forming a recursive prosodic word with the noun) due to the resulting tone pattern (e.g. ilig-geé? 'which tooth?').
+Finally, we would like to point out that Green and Morrison (2016, pp. 16-17) analyze the interrogative determiner -geé the same way as they analyze plural suffixes (as forming a recursive prosodic word with the noun) due to the resulting tone pattern (e.g. ilig-geé? 'which tooth?').
 It seems to us that this analysis would predict syllable reduction when vowel-final nouns are suffixed with -geé, but instead, -geé behaves exactly like the definite article -ga.
 This is illustrated in (21), and for comparison, the two plural suffixes -ó and -yó are repeated in (22).

-- (21) C-initial determiners
+(21) C-initial determiners

-- a. beri-geé? 'which day?' ilig-geé? 'which tooth?'

-- b. béri-ga 'the day' ílig-ga 'the tooth'
+- a. beri-geé? 'which day?' ilig-geé? 'which tooth?' - b. béri-ga 'the day' flig-ga 'the tooth'

-- (22) V-initial vs. C-initial plural markers
+(22) V-initial vs. C-initial plural markers

-- a. bery-ó 'days' ilk-ó 'teeth'

-- b. dibi-yó 'oxen' midab-yó 'colours'
+- a. bery-ó 'days' ilk-ó 'teeth' - b. dibi-yó 'oxen' midab-yó 'colors'

 If there were a process in Somali that applied between roots and affixes (e.g. all plural forms with the structure CVCV-CV), but were blocked at the noun-determiner boundary (in all forms with the same CVCV-CV structure), this could in theory have provided evidence for a domain boundary.
+The proposed syllable reduction rule does not constitute such a process, and there are, to our knowledge, no such processes in the language.